 Abilities vs. activities: Why children need authentic art

-Penelope Trunk wrote about my book this week and she said this:
+Penelope Trunk wrote about my book and she said this:

 I am very achievement oriented, so I see no point in a project that does not come with a big achievement at the end.
 Pickert's book is more small-scale and reasonable — like doing art projects…